openshift-pipelines/pipelines-as-code/docs/themes/hugo-book/README.md

   # type.
   # Required if 'BookRepo' param is set.
   # Value used to construct a URL consisting of BookRepo/BookCommitPath/<commit-hash>
-  # GitHub uses 'commit', Bitbucket uses 'commits'
+  # Github uses 'commit', Bitbucket uses 'commits'
   BookCommitPath = 'commit'

   # Enable 'Edit this page' links for 'doc' page type.